DIGI2-FEUP/dinasore/README.md

 ### Using Docker
 If you want to install the DINASORE image  using docker, you must use the following commands.
-1. Using docker pull the DINASORE image from the docker repository
+1. Using docker pull the DINASORE image from the docker repository;
-2. Run the docker container, replacing the <absolute_path_host> by the absolute path to the project folder and specifying the IP address and port
+2. Run the docker container, replacing the <absolute_path_host> by the absolute path to the project folder, the <ip_address> by the ip address and the <_port> by the port.

 ```bash
 docker pull systecfof/dinasore-ua:amd64-0.1